 This sign was SO FUN to create!!
 I hadn’t originally intended to include Weasleys’ Wizard Wheezes, but when I found this Halloween sign at Michaels, it seemed perfect!
 The little wooden square in the sign turned around from “IN” to “OUT”.
 I changed it to go from one side of the Weasley logo to the other.

 After removing the witches legs, I painted the sign orange and kept the black border.
-Since I didn’t have purple vinyl, painting seemed like the right way to create this sign.
+Since I didn’t have purple vinyl, I painted this sign.
 Transferring the pattern onto the wooden sign was done using the pencil-transfer method.
 I printed the wording out onto printer paper, covered the back with pencil, and then traced the wording onto the wooden board.
 You can see this method used on my DIY Watermelon Sign – it works really well and is inexpensive!

 I created the spinning logo by cutting the two sides of the logo out of orange and purple cardstock on my Cricut and then gluing them down.